-4 Tips for Encouraging Workers to Get Vaccinated Against COVID
+4 Tips for Encouraging Workers to Stay Up to Date With Their COVID Vaccines

 To print this document, use your internet browser’s print settings to set page margins and remove the header and footer.
 For the best printing experience, use the Google Chrome, Firefox, or Microsoft Edge browser.